tablelandnetwork/go-tableland/infra/Readme.md

 The validator provisioner is a Terraform resource for creating an instance of a Tableland Validator in Google Cloud.

+## First time setup

+The first time you'll have to run `terraform init` to install the necessary plugins.

 ## Creating

 ```bash